Religion

 -

-I don't believe that atheism is a substitute for or can fulfill the same function as religion, any more than I believe that violence can become a substitute for authority.
-But if we follow the exhortations of conservatives, who, at this moment, have a pretty good chance of being heard, I am all for Continue reading
+I don't believe that atheism is a substitute for, or can fulfill the same function as, a religion, any more than I believe that violence can become a substitute for authority.
+But if we heed the exhortations of conservatives, who at the moment have a fairly good chance of being heard, I am quite...
+Continue reading

 -